mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 ##Cool linux tools that any CS student should know

-This is a tutorial on LaTeX that combines the main unix tools together that a GOOD computer scientist shold know.
+This is a tutorial for LaTeX that combines the main unix tools together that a GOOD computer scientist should know.
 The tools that will be covered here are:

 * LaTeX: to create the documents